Do you use a dating app on your phone or tablet?

 If so, it’s probably selling or otherwise sharing your personal info with dozens of other companies.

-According to this recent ABC News report, the Norwegian Consumer Council has discovered that “serious privacy infringements” are being perpetrated by the companies behind several of the world’s most popular dating apps.
+According to this ABC News report from 2020, the Norwegian Consumer Council has discovered that “serious privacy infringements” are being perpetrated by the companies behind several of the world’s most popular dating apps.

 In short, the apps are selling or otherwise sharing the personal info from user accounts with at least 135 other third-party companies and services.